erik1968/analog-smith21/content/pages/blog/why-fonts-matter.md

 ![](/\_static/app-assets/enthusiastic-pluto.png)

-I've played guitars for most of my life and honestly it never gets old as long as you're continully learning new songs, riffs, chords, scales, etc..
+I've played guitars for most of my life and honestly it never gets old as long as you keep it fresh & learn new songs, riffs, chords, scales, etc..
 And, with zillions of guitar instructions, tuts & lessons available >> most for free! >> on video sharing platforms like Youtube, there's no reason a guitarist should ever get "bored."

-So, that's the "playing"/user exerience element of the craft, but what about actually designing guitars?
-That was something I had seriously attempted to do beyond my usual guitar doodles and sketches over the years.
+So, that's the "playing"/user experience element of the craft, but what about actually designing guitars?
+Well, a few opportunities did come up during my time in the design program at EWU.

+*   The first was a redesign of the iconic Gibson Flying “V”, then a Gibson Les Paul replica

+*   Followed by a Fender Jaguar

+*   And finally my 1st guitar design from scratch that is a re-imagined, future version of the old classic Fender Jaguar.

+Here’s some screenshots from those projects where I typically used Adobe Illustrator to design every detail, layer by layer so every element of the guitars were customizable stylistically: